miracuse/miracuse.github.io/docs/more/skills/presence.md

 title: Presence
 parent: Skills
 grand_parent: More
-nav_exclude: true
 ---

 # {{ page.title }}

 > Mage Skill
 >
-> Mystic, Resource Pool, Sense
+> *Mystic, Resource Pool, Mental Health, Sense, Social*

 **<span style="color: {{ site.mage_color }}">Presence</span>** is the skill for sensing magic and bewitching others.
-It also determines the amount of Mana a character has, allowing them to amplify and combine Talismans to create complex magical effects.
+It determines the amount of Mana a character has, allowing them to amplify and combine Talismans to create complex magical effects.

 ##### When Increased...